Detailed Guide to ServBay Directory Structure

 )

 .
-This is where ServBay stores the main config files for all installed packages (such as PHP, MariaDB, Nginx, Caddy, and more).
+This is where all ServBay-installed package configurations (such as PHP, MariaDB, Nginx, Caddy, etc.) are stored.

-You can directly access and edit configuration files at /Applications/ServBay/etc
+In daily use, you can access and edit configuration files directly via /Applications/ServBay/etc

 PHP (etc/php